jdubois/jdubois-langchain4j-demo/README.md

 - How to use structured outputs (JSON Schemas)
 - How to use AI agents with LangChain4j's agentic module

-Those demos either run locally (with Docker, using Ollama and Qdrant) or in the cloud (using Azure OpenAI or GitHub Models, and Azure AI Search).
+Those demos either run locally (with Docker, using Ollama and Qdrant) or in the cloud (using Microsoft Foundry or GitHub Models, and Azure AI Search).

 ## Slides